idkwhttsay/jlox/README.md

   print c.area; // ~50.2655
   ```

-These extensions were implemented by:

-- Parser: accepts a method form without `()` and marks it as a getter.
-A leading `class` token inside a class body marks a static method.
-- AST: `Stmt.Function` carries `isStatic` and `isGetter` flags.
-- Resolver: static methods are resolved without creating a `this` scope; instance methods/create `this` in their scope.
-- Interpreter: classes now store both instance and static method maps.
-Instance property reads execute a getter if present; static getters are executed on the class object. `LoxFunction.bind` accepts a generic `this` value so getters/methods can be bound to either instances or class objects.

 Design notes and caveats
 - Field precedence: instance fields (explicitly set on an instance) take precedence over getters with the same name.
 That is, if an instance has a stored field `x`, reading `instance.x` returns the field value and does not invoke a getter named `x`.
 - Getters have no parameters by design.
 Calling `obj.getter()` is not how getters are invoked — they are executed on property access `obj.getter`.